Telehealth for sexual and reproductive wellbeing: benefits and drawbacks

 What about the cost?

-The cost of consultations with SRHR physicians varies among different physicians.
+The cost of consultations with SRH physicians varies among different physicians.
 For example, Dr. Sandrine Atallah, a renowned sexologist, charges $120 per consultation on DRAPP.
 Her fee is considered high-end, especially since she is one of the few specialists offering sexual medicine services in Lebanon.

 “I do charge a lower fee for teleconsultations compared to in-clinic visits because, in the clinic, I am also physically examining my patients,” explained Dr. Abou Ghannam.
 On DRAPP, she charges $60 and may charge $40 for shorter consultations.